qyyin0516/xNNDriver-and-xAEDriver/README.md

 # Explainable deep learning for identifying cancer driver genes based on the Cancer Dependency Map

 In this project, we utilized the Cancer Dependency Map (DepMap) to identify potential cancer driver genes and generate artificial representative driver variants.
 Using DepMap dependency score data, we developed a biologically informed, supervised deep learning model for each frequently mutated gene, leveraging functional SNPs to predict its mutation status.
 The fitness of the model represents how likely the gene is a cancer driver gene.
 To generate driver variant representations (DVRs), we built an explainable autoencoder, guided by the distribution of real driver SNPs.
 This allowed us to identify important pathways for the dependence profile of a cell line.

 This project corresponds to the following paper: Yin, Q., Chen, L..
-Explainable deep learning for identifying cancer driver genes based on the Cancer Dependency Map, in preparation.
+Explainable deep learning for identifying cancer driver genes based on the Cancer Dependency Map, bioRxiv. https://www.biorxiv.org/content/10.1101/2025.04.28.651122

 ## Dependencies
 The models are built with Python 3 (>= 3.10.16) with the following packages: